felicityblueish/felicityblueish/README.md

 Aptifolio streamlines the process of building a personal brand, allowing you to focus on your project while we handle the presentation.

-1.  **Automated Generation:** Leverage AI to instantly transform your resume, prompt, Linkedin profile or GitHub profile into a fully deployed website.
+1.  **Automated Generation:** Leverage AI to instantly transform your resume, Linkedin profile or GitHub profile into a fully deployed website.

 2.  **Professional Themes:** Access 90+ high-quality designs, ranging from clean, minimalist layouts to interactive technical interfaces.